SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 The figure below shows the games which are part of each cluster.
 Use the menu to navigate to the cluster of your choice.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
-If you know your games well, you see that the classification worked pretty well, with the exception of some oddities.
+If you know your games well, you see that the clustering worked quite well, aside from a few oddities.

+Here are some clusters we found particulary satisfying:
-Particularly satisfying are the clusters 3 and 19, which group grand strategy games such as the _Civilization_ and _Total War_ series, and Simulation games of all sorts respectively.
+- Cluster 3, which groups grand strategy wargames such as the _Civilization_ and _Total War_ series
+- Cluster 19, which contains simulation games of all sorts
+- Cluster 7, which comprises of many games of different genres and visual styles, but which are all well-known for their strong co-op / multiplayer aspect

-The cluster 5 is interesting as it contains a lot of games, including several that don't seem that similar, apart from the fact that they are linked by being multiplayer games.
+The cluster 5 is interesting as well, as it contains a lot of games, including several that don't seem that similar, apart from the fact that they are linked by being multiplayer games.
-Maybe their belonging to the same cluster is a sign that the multiplayer component is the most salient part of the game, superseding the other aesthetic and gameplay features, in the players' reviews. <span class="spoiler">(Or maybe the model was just desperate to make a group, hard to say ;n;)</span>
+Maybe their belonging to the same cluster is a sign that the multiplayer component is the most salient part of the game, superseding the other aesthetic and gameplay features, in the players' reviews.
+Alternatively, it could simply be that these games were hard to group with anything else, and their relative proximity in the embedding space resulted in a cluster (as with K-Means clustering, all games must belong to a cluster).

 So, hypotheses can be found to explain the regrouping of games when more obvious aspects are lacking.
 It appears that we can effectively find a coherent classification using only the users' reviews.
-To confidently verify the hypothesis that the fifth cluster gathers games because players pay more attention to the multiplayer feature of these games than the others, a thorough linguistic analysis of the reviews' content is necessary.
+To confidently verify the hypothesis that the 5th cluster gathers games because players pay more attention to the multiplayer feature of these games than the others, a thorough linguistic analysis of the reviews' content is necessary.

 Although this grouping in 20 clusters is slightly uncertain and not without outliers, it seems that the model was overall able to capture enough information from the users' discourse to form a coherent understanding of each game.

 ## Clusters and tags comparison

 The classical criteria to classify games is the use of genres that describe part of their aesthetic or some gameplay features.
 Steam also uses tags that users can assign to games, and the more popular ones are displayed on the games' pages on the platform.
 Do our clusters connect to the corresponding genres and tags of each game?
 To answer this question, we isolated for each cluster the genres and tags that were present in all of their games.
-One interesting thing to keep in mind is that the model for game embeddings had no information about the related tags during training outside the direct use of those words in the reviews, which is not highly significant [**Add the number of times "Indie" appears in the reviews ?
+One interesting thing to keep in mind is that the model for game embeddings had no information about the related tags during training outside the direct use of those words in the reviews, which is not highly significant. [**Add the number of times "Indie" appears in the reviews ?
 Can't remember where's that info **].

 | Cluster | Size | Steam Genres | User-defined Tags | Prototype |
 |-------|--------|---------|---------|---------|